weight loss medications prescribed by doctors

 These medications are usually for people with obesity, a BMI of 30 or higher8.
 Some might also be given to those with a BMI of 27 or more and health issues like diabetes or high blood pressure8.
 Remember, these drugs work best when used with healthy eating and more exercise9.
 Many people might gain back some or all of the weight after stopping the medication9.

-Prescription diet pills
+prescription diet pills

 Doctors might also consider other medications like bupropion, exenatide, and liraglutide for weight loss8.
 It’s key to talk about the risks, benefits, and costs with your doctor to find the best treatment for you.